 - Foreclosure proceedings started and foreclosure within the last 5 years

 - Deed in lieu of foreclosure

 - Delinquent Accounts (must be delinquent for 90 days or more)

-- Wage garnishment within the past 5 years
+- Wage garnishment within the last 5 years

 - Defaulted loans that have been claimed "paid"